 Malignant pleural effusions commonly cause significant dyspnea in advanced malignancy.
 Diagnosis requires the demonstrated of positive cytology in pleural fluid obtained during thoracentesis; if there is strong suspicion for malignant pleural effusion despite cytology negative on 2 thoracenteses, clinicians should pursue thoracoscopy.
 Management should focus on palliation of symptoms; this may be through the use of indwelling pleural catheters for those with lungs demonstrated to not expand with therapeutic thoracentesis or pleurodesis with sclerosants like talc.

-The management of malignant pleural effusion is with a multidisciplinary team that includes an oncologist, radiologist, pathologist, palliative care nurses, hospice, thoracic surgeon and a pain specialist.
+The management of malignant pleural effusion is with an interprofessional team that includes an oncologist, radiologist, pathologist, palliative care nurses, hospice, thoracic surgeon and a pain specialist.
 Most of these patients have less than 12 months to live and aggressive measures are unwarranted.
 The use of sclerotherapy can be used to manage most MPE and surgery should be avoided.
 A palliative care and hospice nursing team should be involved in the care of these patients; the aim is to make the patient comfortable and pain-free.

 |||Mongardon N,Pinton-Gonnet C,Szekely B,Michel-Cherqui M,Dreyfus JF,Fischler M, Assessment of chronic pain after thoracotomy: a 1-year prevalence study.
 The Clinical journal of pain.
 2011 Oct [PubMed PMID: 21705876]|